megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-replication-controllers.md

         toF("kubernetes-replication-controllers:///?kubernetesClient=#kubernetesClient&operation=listReplicationControllers").
         to("mock:result");

-This operation returns a List of RCs from your cluster
+This operation returns a list of RCs from your cluster

--   listReplicationControllersByLabels: this operation lists the RCs by labels on a kubernetes cluster
+-   `listReplicationControllersByLabels`: this operation lists the RCs by labels on a kubernetes cluster

 <!-- -->